GusMuche/homebridge-zipabox-platform/README.md

 ## Remarks

 ### remote or local use
-The plugin is developped sinc the beginning on local access.
+The plugin is developped since the beginning on local access.
 To use this you must give your box IP in the parameter.
 After some tests the plugin can also go on the API through the Internet.
 Better response are observe with remote access but no security control is made at this step (connection is made on https://my.zipato.com:443/zipato-web/v2/)

 ### Name of an accessory